Free Maker Resources

 1. Choose your pattern.
-Start by deciding which elements you want in every SKU—brand prefix, product code, colour or size, and a running number.
+Decide which elements you want in every SKU — product code, colour or size, and a running attribute.

-2. Character length and separator.
+2. Set character length and separator.
 Hyphens (-) keep SKUs readable and are e-commerce-safe, but underscores, pipes, slashes or colons all work too.
-Choose a character length between that makes it short enough to scan fast and fit on small tags but long enough to be unique.
+Choose a character length that's short enough to scan fast and fit on small tags but long enough to be unique.

 3. Enter product details.
 Type the main product name (e.g. HANDCREAM), then add up to three variant attributes such as LAVENDER, 100ML, TWIN-PACK.
-Use abbreviations here that you'll recognise at a glance - again, shorter SKUs scan faster and fit small tags.
+Use abbreviations you'll recognise at a glance.

 4. Hit Generate SKU.
 Each click produces a unique SKU string in the results table.
 Modify any field and re-generate until the format feels right; duplicates are automatically skipped.

 5. Export as CSV.
-Select individual SKUs to copy straight to your clipboard, or click Download CSV to grab the whole list for bulk uploads to Shopify, Etsy or your inventory system.
+Click Export as CSV to download the whole list for bulk uploads to Shopify, Etsy or your inventory system.

 6. Put them to work.
 Paste the codes into Craftybase (or your platform of choice) and assign them to products.
 Consistent SKUs unlock accurate reporting, faster picking, and zero mix-ups at shipping time.